kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 ## Here's what you can do.

-1. Write your version of this essay and send me a link or post it in the comments below.
+** 1. Write your version of this essay and send me a link or post it in the comments below.**

 Email me if you're feeling shy.

-2. Tell me what tip you'll be working on this week.
+** 2. Tell me what tip you'll be working on this week.**

 See you soon.